DiniFarb/queuic/README.md

 # Queuic Message Broker

 ## Introduction
-This is a very small qeueue message broker that I wrote for learning pur.
+This is a very small qeueue message broker that I wrote for learning.
 It is not meant to be used in production.

-## Features
+## TODO
 - [x] Simple massage queueing
 - [x] Message persistence
 - [x] Own protocol